Feminism in Taiwan: Government-affiliated Women's Organizations

+ROC era

-The 1950s and 1960s (The early period of the rule of the ROC in Taiwan, including the White Terror)
+The 1950s and 1960s

 After the Japanese defeat in World War 2 in 1945, when the Kuomintang gained control of Taiwan, rates of female workforce participation and functional literacy were higher in Taiwan than in mainland China.
 The political climate however, became increasingly repressive after the brutal crackdown on Taiwanese protestors in 1947.
 Having fled to Taiwan in 1948/1949, the government enacted martial law, under which civil liberties guaranteed in the constitution such as freedom of speech and freedom of assembly where severely restricted and political dissidents punished harshly.
-The following decades of hard authoritarian rule known as the “White Terror” were not conductive to the development of an autonomous women’s movement.
-While Government associated woman’s organizations worked to ensure female education on one hand, they reinforced traditional Confucian gender roles on the other.
+The following decades of hard authoritarian rule known as the "White Terror" were not conductive to the development of an autonomous women's movement.
+While Government associated woman's organizations worked to ensure female education on one hand, they reinforced traditional Confucian gender roles on the other.
 These gender roles were further emphasized through public education and mass media.

 As the Taiwanese economy grew and industrialized in the 60s and 70s, the number of women in the workforce kept increasing, reaching 41,5% in 1973 (from 32.6 in 1966).
 Especially unmarried women were encouraged by the government to participate in the workforce.
 However, after they married and bore children many women left the workplace to take care of the children and their in-laws.
 This was due to traditional societal expectations, a lack of social support systems and a lack of opportunity to pursue careers in a male-dominated workplace.
 Even though laws passed by the KMT back in the 1930s, when it ruled China, formally guaranteed equal pay for equal work and paid maternity leave, these laws were not always followed in practice.